 Placing VMs in a single region reduces the physical distance between the instances.
 Placing them within a single availability zone will also bring them physically closer together.
-However, as the Azure footprint grows, a single availability zone may span multiple physical data centers, which may result in a network latency impacting your application.
+However, as the Azure footprint grows, a single availability zone may span multiple physical data centers, which may result in network latency impacting your application.

 To get VMs as close as possible, achieving the lowest possible latency, you should deploy them within a proximity placement group.